stratapp/stratapp-website/_blog/social-apps-without-structure-kill-productivity-full-version.md

   of distraction and noise. '
 video_id: zcbhwHhtbMw
 banner_image: ''
-seo_title: social apps with structure to reduce noise
+seo_title: social apps with structure reduce noise
-seo_description: Social apps without structure kill productivity.
-Adding context and structure elevates us even more - strategy, goals, KPIs, OKRs, initiatives and daily priorities.
+seo_description: 'Social apps with structure reduce noise.
+Social apps without structure kill productivity.
+Breakfee with #stratapp''s 10 apps in 1, underpinned by unique social with structure and org design.'
 feature_image: ''
-slug: social apps with structure to reduce noise
+slug: social apps with structure reduce noise

 ---
 We are not the first to think of adding structure to social (e.g. comment vs question vs decision vs approval, etc), but we are the first to take it to the next level - by placing social collaboration within the context of your organization's strategy, goals, KPIs, initiatives and daily priorities.